yeshugit/yeshugit/scaffolds/post.md

 youtube:
 ---
 ## English (Hinglish) Lyrics - {{title}}
-delete above line if not present

 ## Hindi Lyrics - {{title}}
-delete above line if not present

 ## Youtube Link For - {{title}}
 <figure class="image is-16by9">